grunk-dev/grunk/docs/usage.rst

 First, the type
 ``MyDouble`` is registered with the call to ``grunk::register_type``.
 It is given a name to look up the type in grunk's type registry.

-Though this is not necessary for grunk's plugin system, we are letting the type registy know about the constructor taking a ``double`` with ``AddConstructor``.
+Though this is not necessary
+for grunk's plugin system, we are letting the type registry know about the constructor taking a ``double`` with ``AddConstructor``.
 This allows users of grunk to create instances of ``MyDouble``, even if the plugin is loaded at runtime and the calling program does not know about the existence of ``MyDouble`` at compile time.